 However, brussels sprouts can be very tasty.
 The reason they have become so disliked is that many do not know how to prepare them properly.
 They are often overcooked and under-seasoned, leaving a soggy and smelly veggie.
-This post dives into how to make brussel sprouts taste good.
+This post dives into how to make Brussels sprouts taste good.

-Brussel sprouts are a vegetable related to cauliflower and kale.
+Brussels sprouts are a vegetable related to cauliflower and kale.
 They are cruciferous and are usually cooked whole or in half.

-The taste of brussels sprouts depends on how they are cooked.
+The taste of Brussels sprouts depends on how they are cooked.
 When they are overcooked, brussels sprouts take on a strong bitter taste.
 When boiled for the proper amount of time, they taste similar to cabbage.

-Many people roast brussels sprouts, which gives the vegetable a lovely sweet and nutty taste.
+Many people roast Brussels sprouts, which gives the vegetable a lovely sweet, and nutty taste.

 Be mindful of cooking time

-The main flavor killer when it comes to brussels sprouts is overcooking them.
-Not only does overcooking brussels sprouts give them a bitter taste, but it makes them have a strong smell.
+The main flavor killer when it comes to Brussels sprouts is overcooking them.
+Not only does overcooking Brussels sprouts give them a bitter taste, but it makes them have a strong smell.
 And not a good strong smell!
-Depending on how big the brussels sprouts are, you may have to cook them for a longer or shorter period of time.
+Depending on how big the Brussels sprouts are, you may have to cook them for a longer or shorter period of time.
 So, it is best to keep an eye on them while cooking.

-Most brussels sprouts take about 20-40 minutes to cook, depending on what cooking method you are using.
-Pay attention to the recipe and the brussels sprouts while cooking to make sure they don’t get overcooked.
+Most Brussels sprouts take about 20-40 minutes to cook, depending on what cooking method you are using.
+Pay attention to the recipe and the Brussels sprouts while cooking to make sure they don’t get overcooked.
 Once you get the cooking time down, feel free to experiment with seasonings and flavorings.

 Roast the sprouts

-To roast brussels sprouts, cover the greens in oil, salt, and seasonings of your choice.
+To roast Brussels sprouts, cover the greens in oil, salt, and seasonings of your choice.
 Place them onto a baking sheet and put them in a preheated oven at 400°F. Allow them to bake for about 20 minutes, giving the sprouts a good shake every few minutes.
 They’ll be ready to serve when the outside of the sprouts turns brown.
 Top it with cheese, garlic, or other toppings for a delicious side dish.

-Once you try roasted brussels sprouts, you’ll see just how delicious they can be!
+Once you try roasted Brussels sprouts, you’ll see just how delicious they can be!

 Sauté the Brussels sprouts

-The key to sautéing brussels sprouts is to not have too many brussels sprouts in the pan at once.
+The key to sautéing Brussels sprouts is to not have too many Brussels sprouts in the pan at once.
 Overcrowding will steam the greens rather than caramelize them.
 So, you’ll get soggy sprouts instead of crispy ones.
-It also may help to cut the brussels sprouts in half or quarters for this tip.
+It also may help to cut the Brussels sprouts in half or quarters for this tip.

-To sauté brussels sprouts, you can do the following steps:
+To sauté Brussels sprouts, you can do the following steps:

 - Heat a skillet on medium-high heat, and add a tablespoon of oil.